 Transit 4, 5 trains resume service between Manhattan and BK, with delays Photo Credit: FLICKR/alan_bloom By REBECCA HARSHBARGER August 20, 2015 5:00 PM Print Share fbShare Tweet Email A Con Edison power outage halted 4 and 5 train service between Manhattan and Brooklyn during rush-hour on Thursday, the MTA said.
 Downtown 4 and 5 trains were ending service at the Brooklyn Bridge-City Hall and Bowling Green stations, according to authorities.
 Manhattan-bound 4 trains are not going above Atlantic Avenue-Barclays Center, while some Manhattan-bound 5 trains are running on the 2 line between Nevins Street and 149th Street-Grand Concourse in both directions.
 There are also delays on uptown 2 and 3 trains.
 The MTA is asking riders to use the B, D, N, Q, and R lines instead.
 The power problem began around 4 p.m., and has disrupted signals in the Joralemon Tube.
 The tunnel is used by the 4 and 5 lines under the East River.
-By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.